Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-7.md

 ### Lecture

-Before reaching for a library or asking AI for code, think about what PostKit actually needs.
+Before asking AI for code, think about what PostKit actually needs by understanding the requirements.

 Open [PostKit.md](./PostKit.md) and look at the requirements.
 Now ask: what does the application need to manage?